NeginAz/ECG_Heartbeat_Categorization/README.md

 This project was developed as part of a technical test for a Data Science role.
 Special thanks to Physionet for the dataset and the reviewers for the opportunity to demonstrate my technical skills.

+The GAN architecture from [ECG-GAN](https://github.com/dumplingman0403/ECG-GAN/tree/main) was used.
+Credit goes to the original authors for their work on synthetic ECG data generation.